Did You Know... The Facts About Cancer Survivorship?

 - One in every seven survivors were diagnosed over 20 years ago!

-- 66% of all patients diagnosed with cancer today will live more than five years.
+- However, these numbers are lower in certain racial and ethnic groups.
+For example, 68% of all white patients diagnosed with cancer today will live more than five years, but only 61% of black patients.

-- 80% of people return to work after a cancer diagnosis.
+- 80% of people return to work after a cancer diagnosis, which can be challenging in many ways.

 - Many survivors describe their cancer journey as a life changing event.
 They report a new outlook on life and a better ability to "not sweat the small stuff".